gangfunction/swingChess/README.md

 ### 4. Computer Match Implementation
 - [x] Integration with open-source chess engine (Stockfish)
-- [ ] Improvement of serialization state and logging method (planned to use FEN (Forsyth-Edwards Notation))
+- [x] Improvement of serialization state and logging method (planned to use FEN (Forsyth-Edwards Notation))
+- [ ] Improve to update only the update panel when playing against the computer.
 - [ ] Implementation of rating setting function for computer matches

 ---------